Supported Operating System Images¶

 When you provision a server through the Equinix Metal console, the available operating systems are filtered by the server you choose.

-Your OS options are similarly filtered if you are provisioning from your Reserved Hardware or through the Spot Market.
+Your OS options are similarly filtered if you are provisioning from your Reserved Servers or through the Spot Market.

 When provisioning servers in the CLI with the metal device create